A caveat means to stop a property from being transfer of ownership because the person who register the caveat on the property has an interest.

 If the property is still under master title then usually you will not need to conduct title search because the property does not have its own title yet therefore it can’t be caveat.

 You can still purchase a property with caveat but you will need to identify what type of caveat and reason of caveat on the property.
-There are 2 common types of caveat, private caveat and registrar caveat.
+There are 2 common types of caveat:

 Private Caveat is register by Individual or Finance company